genaray/Arch/README.md

 # Arch
 A C# &amp; .NET 6.0 based Archetype Entity Component System ( ECS ).
+Each Archetype stores their entities within 16KB sized chunks for maximum iteration performance.

+`CODE`

 # Benchmark
 The current Benchmark only tests it Archetype iteration performance.